BlueBrain/Fivox/doc/userGuide/computeVSD.md

 ## Algorithm

+The basic idea is to generate a set of events in 3D space, each of them corresponding to a compartment in the neuron morphology, and then update these events with the computed VSD value, based on the reported voltage from the simulation.

+The 3D space will then be sampled into a homogeneous volume, resulting in a set of cubic voxels, each of them containing the aggregated VSD value of all the events falling within the voxel extent.

+Finally, the contents of the 3D volume will be projected vertically onto a 2D surface that represents the pial surface of the brain.

+All the steps in the process are detailed next.

 ### Creation of the events

 The first step is to read the circuit information from the BlueConfig file, using Brion, and load the morphologies corresponding to the target specified.
 At the same time, we read the voltage report, and obtain the number of compartments per section, for all the sections in each of the morphologies.
-With this information we can compute the position of all the compartments in the report, by linearly interpolating the sections coordinates.
+With this information we can compute the position of the center of the compartments, by linearly interpolating the sections coordinates.

-Each of these compartment become an event that will eventually be updated and evaluated, with an initial value of 0.
+Each of these compartments becomes an event that will eventually be updated and evaluated, with an initial value of 0.